 Do not take a dog bite lightly.
 If paramedics are not called, or if you do not go to the hospital immediately, be sure to consult a physician as soon as possible.
 Consider going to urgent care if your physician is not readily available.

 Animal bites may be worse than they initially seem.
 Going untreated can result in further injury or illness.
 Any puncture wound could become infected.
 The possibility of rabies is also of concern.
 So is the possibility of a fracture.
+Even a minor dog bite injury can be sufficient for a strong case.

-Contacting a Personal Injury Lawyer
+Contacting a Dog Bite Injury Lawyer in Henderson

 While you may not be ready to file a claim yet, and all damages may not yet be known, it is important to get your lawyer involved quickly.
+You can also ask your lawyer about the best way to report the incident to local animal control, which both creates a record of the incident and helps protect future potential victims of a dog bite.